A reconstructive cosmetic procedure for the nose. The purpose of the surgery is to improve the aesthetic, balance and functionality of the nose.

 Before & After

-Rhinoplasty also known as a nose job, is a cosmetic surgery procedure performed on the nose to change its structure, shape and form, as well as on occasion, simultaneously improve the airway flow and function, in order to improve nasofacial balance, function and overall aesthetic appearance.
+Rhinoplasty reconstructs the structure, shape and form of the nose, as well as on occasion, simultaneously improve the airway flow and function, in order to improve nasofacial balance, function and overall aesthetic appearance.

-Typically the procedure takes under three hours, performed under general anesthesia at Dr. Mulholland’s certified SpaMedica Plastic Surgery Center using the highest levels of anesthetic care and safety.
+Procedural time is typically under three hours, performed under general anesthesia using the highest levels of anesthetic care and safety.
 Your anesthesia will be monitored by a fully trained and certified anesthesiologist.
 In your postoperative care you will be monitored by fully trained recovery nurses here at SpaMedica’s surgical facility.

 There are various types of Rhinoplasty that can be performed based on goals and needs.